Pine Valley, California: Geography

-Pine Valley is named for the locally unique strand of Jeffrey pine (Pinus jeffreyi) found along Pine Valley Creek, a seasonal drainage in the foothills of the Laguna Mountains in central San Diego County.
-According to the United States Geological Survey, Pine Valley is located 3,736 feet (1,139 m) above sea level, at 32°49′17″N 116°31′45″W. Interstate 8 passes east-to-west along the southern border of Pine Valley, and crosses Laguna Summit (altitude 4055 ft) just to the east of the town.
+According to the United States Geological Survey, Pine Valley is located 3,736 feet (1,139 m) above sea level, at 32°49′17″N 116°31′45″W. Interstate 8 passes east-to-west along the southern border of Pine Valley.
+It crosses the Pine Valley Creek Bridge to the west of the town, and crosses Laguna Summit (altitude 4055 ft) just to the east of the town.
 The Sunrise Highway marks the eastern border of the town.

 According to the United States Census Bureau Pine Valley is located at 32°49′41″N 116°31′36″W (32.828184, -116.526583), which is near the center of the Pine Valley census-designated place (CDP).
 The Pine Valley CDP has a total area of 7.2 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Pine Valley has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
 The extreme high temperature is 110F, with the extreme low being −4F.
 Average annual precipitation is 23.66 in, mostly falling between November and March.
 Snow sometimes falls during winter storms, but usually melts rapidly.